-Eurasian Minerals has been generating exploration projects for over twelve years, and is focused on entering into agreements to convert those assets into royalty interests and pre-production cash payments, as well as directly acquiring new royalty properties.
-Over time, EMX has built a portfolio of precious metal, base metal, polymetallic, and geothermal property and royalty interests that spans five continents and covers approximately 1.5 million acres.
+Eurasian Minerals has been generating exploration projects for over twelve years, and is focused on converting those assets into royalty interests and pre-production cash payments, as well as directly acquiring new royalty properties and identifying undervalued companies and assets for strategic investment.
+Over time, EMX has built a property portfolio of precious metal, base metal, polymetallic, and royalty interests that spans five continents and covers approximately 1.4 million acres (including the strategic investment in IGC).
 These assets provide revenue streams from royalty, advance royalty and success-based bonus payments, while maintaining continual exposure to exploration upside as projects are advanced.
 Eurasian supplements mineral property revenue streams and value creation by making strategic investments in other companies or projects that could potentially provide shareholders with additional upside.

 As 2016 progresses, Eurasian continues to take steps to increase revenue and streamline operations in order to deploy additional capital towards identifying new acquisition opportunities.
 The Leeville royalty stream is complemented by other sources of revenue, including advance royalty payments as well as cash payments from existing agreements.
-A key goal for Eurasian in 2016 is to monetize one or more of its assets for a cash payment and a retained royalty interest to provide additional working capital.
-As well, the Company is working with our partners to optimize the use of exploration capital to advance the portfolio.
-As many of EMX's projects are being advanced as royalty properties or partnerships, the Company is increasing its low cost generative exploration activities to identify new opportunities.
+Given the recent events developing in Turkey, a key goal for the Company was to monetize and preserve the value of key assets in the country.
+EMX was successful in this endeavor through the sale of both Sisorta and Akarca to well established and successful Turkish mining companies for staged payments and retained production interests.
+All seven of EMX's projects in Turkey are now partnered.